How to Protect Your Skin From Skin Cancer

 - Avoid tanning beds; there are no “good” tanning beds, and they can significantly increase your risk of skin cancer

-Dr. Cecilia Larocca, a dermatologist at the Cutaneous (Skin) Cancer Treatment Center at the Dana-Farber Cancer Institute in Boston, Mass., tells SurvivorNet that something as simple as putting sunscreen on can reduce your chances of getting skin cancer, specially melanoma by up to 50%.
+Dr. Cecilia Larocca, a dermatologist at the Cutaneous (Skin) Cancer Treatment Center at the Dana-Farber Cancer Institute in Boston, Mass., previously told SurvivorNet that something as simple as putting sunscreen on can reduce your chances of getting skin cancer, specially melanoma, by up to 50%.

 “When it comes to squamous cell, basal cell and melanoma, even some rare cancers like Merkel cell carcinoma, protecting ourselves from the sun can reduce that risk,” she said.
 “I love telling my melanoma patients when they come in that that’s one thing they can really take control over when they come home.”

 “When it comes to melanoma, if you use sunscreen, there was this great study that came out of Australia that if patients used sunscreen consistently over a period of ten years, they were actually able to reduce their risk for melanoma by 50 percent,” she added.